100+ TRAVEL APPS FOR WAYFARERS

 Open land and impending rainstorms make for epic sunsets

-Inside the bus, I’m the running joke of the group bundled in my scarf, gloves and under my beach throw-being the only blanket-ish item I have with me besides my towel.
-I pay them no mind with my sleep mask securely over my bloodshot eyes I plug my earbuds into my phone.
-I’m asleep less than five minutes later.
-The bumpy roads startle me awake some two hours later.
-The terrain is unchanged, red, dusty and barren.
-I blink slowly, my eyelids heavy, quickly assume the same position and I’m out again.
-I wake next in an empty bus.
+Inside the bus, I’m the running joke of the group bundled in my scarf and gloves and under my beach throw as the only blanket-ish item I have with me besides my towel.
+I pay them no mind with my sleep mask securely over my bloodshot eyes.
+I plug my earbuds into my phone and I’m asleep in less than five minutes.

 The beast that is the bus